0xTdesign/reading-notes/201/class-09.md

 ```

-<lable> - For usability and accessibility, we include an explicit label for each form control
+<label> - For usability and accessibility, we include an explicit label for each form control
 <form> - This element formally defines a form.
 <input> - Represents a typed data field usually associated with a control that allows users to edit its value
 <textarea> - Represents a multi-line plain-text editing control